Amy Heckerling: 1980s

 The studio was unsure of how to market the film, and Heckerling guesses that they did not think that anyone would want to watch it.
 The studio decided to just open it in a few hundred or so theaters on the west coast without any advertisement.
-Once the film opened, it was a huge success so the studio quickly opened it at theaters around the country.
+Once the film opened, it was a huge success, leading the studio to quickly open it at theaters around the country.
 It became an instant hit right out of the gate, eventually going on to become a pop culture touchstone.
 The film earned $27,092,880 at the box office in the USA.
 It also spawned a short-lived series on CBS called Fast Times, with Heckerling writing, directing and producing.

 After doing Fast Times at Ridgemont High, Heckerling was bombarded with similar but lesser scripts.
-It was hard for her to find anything that wasn't about high school, preppy kids, or story about a girl losing her virginity.
+It was hard for her to find anything that wasn't about high school, preppy kids, or a story about a girl losing her virginity.
 Eventually she found her next film.
 Johnny Dangerously (1984), with Michael Keaton, Joe Piscopo, Danny DeVito, Dom DeLuise, and Peter Boyle, was an Airplane!-style spoof of gangster movies, but it failed to catch fire at the box office upon its initial release.
 Heckerling attributes the film's failure to the public's lack of familiarity with the gangster movies that the film was poking fun at.
 "It was pure satire of something nobody remembers.
 I think that was the main problem, because all the actors and writers did great jobs.
 But we were definitely satirizing something ...
 I mean, unless you watch 1930s movies on TV at night, people don't remember.
 Somebody told me that during a screening they were sitting next to Brian De Palma, who had just done Scarface, and he was in hysterics.
 If you studied those movies, you know what we were doing."
 In subsequent years, however, it has garnered a substantial cult audience.